Tashkent–Bukhara high-speed rail line: History

 Construction began on the line on 11 March 2011, with completion planned for later that year at a cost of approximately US$70 million.
-The line includes both new and rebuilt trackage, as well as adding modern signaling systems to the route.
-In addition to building trackage capable of supporting high-speed service, some track of lower standards was built to the cities of Bukhara and Khiva as part of the project.
-The 600 km high-speed line is capable of speeds up to 250 km/h, with a total travel time between Tashkent and Samarkand of about two hours.
-The line was planned to open for commercial operation in September 2011, but suffered from delays.
+The line includes both new and rebuilt trackage, as well as modern signalling systems along the route.
+The 600 km high-speed line is capable of speeds up to 250 km/h, with a total travel time between Tashkent and Bukhara of just under four hours.
+The line was planned was opened for commercial operation in September 2011, but suffered from delays.

 Operation

 Two trainsets for operation on the line were ordered in November 2009 from Talgo at a cost of €38 million The cost of the purchase was split between operator O'zbekiston Temir Yo'llari and a loan from the state Fund for Reconstruction and Development of Uzbekistan.
 The first trainset, a Talgo 250, was delivered to Tashkent on 22 July 2011.
-Each trainset consists of two power cars and eight passenger cars with a capacity of 257 people and a dining car.
+Each trainset consists of two power cars, eight passenger cars with a capacity of 257 people and a dining car.
 The second trainset arrived in Tashkent on 9 December 2011.

 The train carried out its first trip from Tashkent to Samarkand on 26 August 2011.

 Two more Talgo 250 trainsets were constructed for Afrosiyob services in 2017.

-Commercial service started on 8 October 2011 twice a week under the brand Afrosiyob.
+Commercial service started on 8 October 2011 twice a week under the brand Afrosiyob in honor of the ancient settlement of Afrasiyab near Samarkand.
 Initially, total travel time was still more than two and half-hours but services were upgraded to five times a week in January 2012, and daily services started from 13 February 2012.
 The travel time has been reduced to 2:08 hours as of 10 February 2013.